surquest/python-fastapi-utils/README.md

 The key features of this project are:

-* Logging to Stackdriver
+* Logging to Cloud Logging
-* Tracing to Stackdriver
+* Tracing to Cloud Logging
+* Error Reporting via Cloud Logging
 * Custom middleware for configuration of logging
 * Custom exception handlers treating HTTP and validation exceptions
 * Custom routes for documentation and favicon